powsybl/powsybl-core/docs/simulation/security/security.md

 - Change the regulation status of a tap changer
 - Change `targetP`, `targetQ`, regulation status and `targetV` of a generator
 - Change the regulation mode of a static var compensator and its associated set point.
-- Enabled or disabled AC emulation for Hvdc line (with the possibility to change `P0` and `droop` for AC emulation and active power set point and converter mode for set point operating mode)
+- Enabled or disabled AC emulation for HVDC line (with the possibility to change `P0` and `droop` for AC emulation and active power set point and converter mode for set point operating mode)

 Remedial actions can be *preventive* or *curative*:
 - preventive: these actions are implemented before the violation occurs, for example if the flow of a monitored line is between `90%` and `100%`.
-Use contingency context `none` for that.
+Use contingency context `NONE` for that.
 - curative: these actions are implemented after a violation occurs, for example if the flow of the monitored line is greater than `100%`.

 ### Conditions